 LAIKA, makers of Coraline and the upcoming ParaNorman, gives us a peek inside their stop-motion animation process with this fun little "making-of" featurette.

-LAIKA President Travis Knight Talks ParaNorman, Expansion Of The Studio And Pushing Boundaries
+Travis Knight Talks ParaNorman, Expanding The Studio and Pushing Boundaries

 While they have only produced two films so far - Coraline and ParaNorman - both movies are so brilliantly designed and have such wonderfully told stories that it’s hard not to start expecting greatness from LAIKA.